Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Results

-The response of the devices W1, W2, and N1 was measured as a function of temperature in vacuum and in superfluid $^4$He.
 The temperature dependence of the resonance frequency, and the ratio of effective masses in vacuum and in superfluid $^4$He for all the three devices W1, W2, and N1 is shown in Fig.~\ref{fig:f0Tdep}.
 The mass enhancement follows well the theoretical model, Eq.~(\ref{eq:added_mass}), where at the lowest temperatures the last term involving viscosity can be neglected.
 The geometric constants $\beta$ and $B$ are tabulated in Table~\ref{table:properties}.
 We were not able to measure device N1 at $T>\SI{0.8}{\kelvin}$ in superfluid $^4$He, as the signal amplitude became too small compared to the electrical background.
 Reliable fitting of the data for the device N1 in the viscous regime is not possible due to the limited temperature range.

-The measured line width in vacuum and in fluid for all the three devices is shown in Fig.~\ref{fig:dfTdep}.
-Temperature-independent contributions to the line width, discussed in the next subsection and tabulated in Table~\ref{table:properties}, have been subtracted from the data.
-To compare damping in fluid and vacuum, the data measured in superfluid $^4$He is scaled with the mass enhancement $m/m_0$.
-Damping in the different temperature regimes is discussed in the following subsections.

-The temperatures $T_s$ (temperature of onset of TTLS damping saturation in Fig.~\ref{fig:dfTdep}) and $T_m$ (temperature of the frequency maxima in Fig.~\ref{fig:f0Tdep}), are plotted as a function of the device frequency in Fig.~\ref{fig:Tstar}.
-Especially the values $T_s$ are expected to scale similarly as $T^*$ (temperature at which TTLS relaxation rate becomes approximately equal to the resonance frequency) for the particular device, when the frequency of the device changes.
-For the 1D-device N1, $T_s$ changes more rapidly as a function of frequency than for the 2D-devices W1 and W2, as expected for the change in $T^*$ (see Appendix).